-Administrative Handling of Sexual Assault, Domestic Violence, Dating Violence and Stalking
+Administrative Handling of Sexual Assault, Domestic Violence, Dating Violence, and Stalking

-UC Davis responds to reports of sexual assault, dating/domestic violence and stalking through the University's sexual harassment and sexual violence policy and procedures.
-A full copy of the policy can be found in Appendix B.
+UC Davis responds to reports of sexual assault, dating/domestic violence, and stalking through the University's Sexual Violence and Sexual Harassment policy.
+The process is designed to ensure a fair and impartial process from initial investigation through to the final result.
+A full copy of the UC Davis policy can be found in Appendix B.

 Whether someone chooses to report an incident or not, they are encouraged to contact CARE, where all intervention services are confidential, free, and available to any UC Davis student, staff, or faculty.
-If the victim chooses to make a formal report to the University, the Victim Advocate from CARE will arrange for the victim to meet with someone from the campus

-Harassment & Discrimination Assistance and Prevention Program (HDAPP).
-The victim may also choose to report directly to HDAPP without the assistance of the CARE advocate.
+If the victim chooses to make a formal report to the University, the CARE Advocate will arrange for the victim to meet with someone from HDAPP.
+The victim may also choose to report directly to HDAPP without the assistance of the CARE Advocate.
 The HDAPP representative will explain the UC Davis administrative procedures for responding to complaints of sexual violence.
 Staff from HDAPP and CARE will also help with any accommodations that may be needed.

-A victim advocate can discuss protective measures that may be considered, which may include the following:
+A CARE Advocate can discuss protective measures that may be considered, which may include the following:

-- Obtaining orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts.
-These orders would be honored both on and off-campus and the victim advocate could assist with making any necessary accommodations to enforce an order. - Creating a plan to limit or prevent contact between the victim and the other person.
+Obtaining orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts.
+These orders would be honored both on and off-campus and the CARE Advocate could assist with making any necessary accommodations to enforce an order.

+- Creating a plan to limit or prevent contact between the victim and the other person.
 This may include making changes to class, work situations, transportation, or housing arrangements for the victim or the accused, regardless of whether the crime is reported to campus police or local law enforcement. - Taking steps to increase the victim's sense of safety and security while they continue with classes, work and other activities.